nullteilerfrei/reversing-class/exercises/phorpiex.md

 Hypothetical scenario: A company found this malware on their internet-facing IIS server and needs your halp to determine the ramifications of this infection.
 Help them answer the follow questions:

-- What to look for in network logs to determine if the malware succesfully communicated with its command & control (C2) server?
+- What to look for in network logs to determine if the malware successfully communicated with its command & control (C2) server?
   (Both type of traffic as well as actual C2 domains are interesting here.)
 - Does this malware implement any lateral movement, i.e. could this have spread to the CEO's computer?